levanduy99/Java-Coding/README.md

 Given the two integer `m` and `n`, return *the number of possible unique paths that the robot can take to reach the bottom-right corner.

+### 57. Boats to Save People

+You are given an array `people[i]` is the weight of the `i_th` person, and an **infinite number of boats** where each boat can carry a maximum weight of `limit`.
+Each boat carries at most two people at the same time, provided the sum of the weight of those people is at most `limit`.

+Return *the minimum number of boats to carry every given person*.

 ## Strings

 ### 1. Reverse String